 As a UK-resident wholly-owned subsidiary within the Group, the Company is eligible to surrender tax losses to, or claim tax losses from, fellow members of the same UK Group for the purposes of calculating corporation tax due in the UK ("Group Relief").

-It is Group policy that tax losses are surrendered unless the Company generating the losses has a particular need to carry the loss forward and it is also Group policy not to reimburse companies for Group Relief surrendered unless, on a stand-alone basis and assuming the Company were not in the Group, those losses are judged to have value to the entity generating the loss..
+It is Group policy that tax losses are surrendered unless the Company generating the losses has a particular need to carry the loss forward and it is also Group policy not to reimburse companies for Group Relief surrendered unless, on a stand-alone basis and assuming the Company were not in the Group, these losses would be recognised as a deferred tax asset in the Company generating the loss.